jbis95/3040_A2/README.md

 In the repository go to ```Settings -> Scroll down to GitHub Pages```

 2. ###### Add a Jekyll theme
-GitHub has a selection of Jekyll themes to choose from and whenever you commit a theme, an index.md and \_config.yml is generated.
-Optionally there is the option of downloading any Jekyll theme from other sources which then you push the theme in your repository.
+GitHub has a selection of Jekyll themes to choose from and whenever committing a theme, an index.md and \_config.yml are generated.
+There is also the option of downloading any Jekyll theme from other sources which then push the files in the repository.

-3. ###### Modify index.md
+3. ###### Writing your resume
-This file is where you write your resume in markdown will be stored.
+Open index.md, this markdown file is where you write your resume.
+Anything typed here will appear publicly online so be cautious not to put very sensitive information.

-4. ###### Optionally modify \_config.yml
+4. ###### Optionally add more links
-This file allows to link multiple pages together on your GitHub Pages site.
-It is optional since in this tutorial we are dealing with a one page resume.
+This can be done in the file ```_config.yml``` which allows have multiple pages linked together on GitHub Pages.
+It is optional since this tutorial deals with a one page resume.

-5. ###### Commit and Push your changes

 5. ###### Viewing your page
-To view your GitHub Pages site, go to ```https://[GitHub user ID].github.io/[repository name]/```
+Once everything is committed and pushed to GitHub, access the GitHub Pages site by going to ```https://[GitHub user ID].github.io/[repository name]/```.

+Voila!
+The resume is now live online.

 ##### Jekyll Themes